rwalk/straw/README.md

 I completed this project as a Fellow in the 2015C Insight Data Engineering Silicon Valley program.

 The typical use case for a streaming search system involves many users who are interested in running Lucene style queries against a streaming data source in real-time.
-For example, investors might want to register queries for positive or negative mentions about companies in the twitter firehose.
+For example, investors might want to register queries for positive or negative mentions about companies in the twitter firehose and then receive real-time alerts about matches for their queries.
 This project provides a base architecture for such a system.
 In particular, it aims to support:

 - Many diverse users registering queries
 - Full Lucene query capabilities against streaming text sources